instill-ai/component/.github/CONTRIBUTING.md

 ```

 #### Component

-We have two types of components: **connector** and **operator**:
+There are different types of component:

-- connector:
+- **connector**
-  - A connector is used to connect the pipeline to a vendor service.
+  - Queries, processes or transmits the ingested data to a service or app.
-  - We need to set up a connector first to configure the connection.
+  - Users need to configure their connectors (e.g. by providing an API token to a remote service).
+- **operator**
+  - Performs data injection and manipulation.
+- **iterator**
+  - Takes an array and executes an operation (defined by a set of nested components) on each of its elements.
-- operator:
+- **start** / **end**
-  - An operator is used for data operations inside the pipeline.
+  - These special components provide an input / output interface to pipeline triggers.

 **Connector**

-- **Connectors** is used for connecting the pipeline to a vendor service, and **connectors** are served by **connector-backend**
+- **Connectors** are used for connecting the pipeline to a vendor service.
+They are defined and initialized in the [connector](https://github.com/instill-ai/connector/) repository.
-- We need to set up a connector **resource** first to configure the connection.
+- A connector **resource** needs to be set up first to configure the connection.
 - Setup a Connector
 ```mermaid
 sequenceDiagram